Hanabi-Live/hanabi-live/docs/INSTALL.md

 * Start it: `supervisorctl start hanabi-live`
 * Stop it: `supervisorctl stop hanabi-live`
 * Restart it: `supervisorctl restart hanabi-live`

+(This assumes you installed the code to "/root/hanabi-live".
+If not, you will need to edit the paths in the above commands and edit the contents of the three Supervisor files.)

 <br />